stendela/singlePageV1/README.md

 # singlePageV1

--This application was created in ubuntu.
-The operating system and ngnx images  aren't included in the docker file.
+This application was created in ubuntu (The operating system and ngnx images  aren't included in the docker file).

-Requirements:
+<b> Requirements:<b>
 docker and docker compose installed.

 The Repository has 2 folders:

-front: the frontend (html)
+front: the frontend (html) <br>
 apiMongo: the backend(node,mongo)

-Installation
+<b> INSTALLATION </b> <br>

-1. Check out the project in a local folder, go with the console to the apiMongo folder.
+1 Check out the project in a local folder, go with the console to the apiMongo folder.

 2 run the command docker-compose up --build.